 - According to federal regulations, no more than the equivalent of one online class or three credits per quarter may count towards full time enrollment.

 - There is no limit on the number of hybrid classes that may be counted towards full time enrollment.

 - F-1 students taking ESL courses may not count any online courses towards the full time requirement.

 - F-1 students may not enroll only in an online course, even if it is their last required class in the final quarter at MCC.
-They must also have physical presence on campus, meaning they need to take an on campus class.
+They must also have physical presence on campus, meaning they need to take an on campus or hybrid class.

 - F-1 students may contact ISS with any questions about their schedules.
 We will be happy to assist.

 Reduced Course Load (RCL) for enrolling in less than 12 credit hours

 Please see ISS Forms for the "Reduced Course Load Form".
 F-1 students need to meet with an academic advisor to complete the form and turn it into ISS for review.
 These are the following reasons for a reduced course load:

 - Academic Difficulty RCL - F-1 students may request an RCL due to academic difficulty only once per degree level.
 If F-1 students receive an academic difficulty RCL, they must resume a full course of study in the next available quarter in order to maintain status.
 Academic difficulty are limited to the following reasons:

 - Difficulty with English language or reading requirements